VanOvermeire/sam-template-creator/README.md

 ### Roadmap

 * Solve TODO's
+* Multiple sns/sqs/... events (by prefix of name?)
+* Step function support (by name of event and return value?)
+* Incremental templates by checking previous ones for values for timeout, env vars etc. (and maybe notifying user of finds)
 * Languages
     * Node
     * Java
-* Incremental templates by checking previous ones for values for timeout, env vars etc. (and maybe notifying user of finds)
 * Robust error handling
 * Ask questions.
-I see you call dynamo, add to template? generate outputs? how many buckets for events? deploy template? use 'middleware' for this
+Call dynamo -> add to template?
+Sns publish -> add a topic?
+* More general questions (generate outputs, deploy template,...)?
 * More flexibility in location of lambdas: searching more folders, or ability to specify folder structure?
 * Polyglot projects?